nqpz/aeltei/README.txt

 i.e. on the command line.
 Current limitations include only support for one channel, no pitch bending, and no saving recordings as MIDI files.

+aeltei only works on Python 2.x where x >= 5.
+Python 3 support would require Python 3 support in the modules used by this program.

 License
 =======